perryrh0dan/passline/readme.md

    Password manager for the command line

 COMMANDS:
+   backup, b    Create a backup
-   add, a       Add an existing password for a website generate, g  Generate a password for an item delete, d    Delete an item list, ls     List all items help, h      Shows a list of commands or help for one command
+   create, a    Add an existing password for a website generate, g  Generate a password for an item delete, d    Delete an item edit, e      Edit an item list, ls     List all items restore, r   Restore a backup help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS: